eryjus/pi-bootloader/README.md

 **My Journal**

 As with all my projects, I will be keeping a JOURNAL.md of my progress and my trials and to help document the problems and decisions I encounter.
-There are a few reasons I keep this journal with each project (as opposed to one journal for everything):
+There are a few reasons I keep this journal with each project (as opposed to one journal for everything or putting the comments in the code):
 1. I sometimes need to revisit my own thinking and refer back to the journal.
 1. If I put this level of documentation into the code, there would be more comments than code and the actual code would get lost.
 1. I want to be able to keep track of times when I change my mind and the source needs to represent current state, but a bunch of bad decisions.